John Jeffcoat

 John Jeffcoat is an American film director.
-He is most popular for his film Outsourced starring Josh Hamilton and Ayesha Dharker.
+He is best known for his film Outsourced starring Josh Hamilton and Ayesha Dharker.
 The film was adapted as a television series, and ran for one season before being cancelled.

 John Jeffcoat graduated from Denison University in 1994, and in addition to directing has worked as a writer, producer, cinematographer and editor.
 He lives in Seattle with his wife and their 2 children.